NEONScience/NEON-geolocation/geoNEON/README.md

 getLocTOS(data, 'ltr_pertrap')
 ```

 Not just any table from a covered data product can be used, because typically the spatial data details are provided in only one table for a given product.
-Currently, the data product tables included in `getLocTOS()` are:
+The data product tables covered by `getLocTOS()` are:

 + Litterfall: ltr_pertrap
 + Herbaceous clip harvest: hbp_perbout